jesselpalmer/jalgo/README.md

 # cs.js

-CS algorithms and data structures in JavaScript
+Algorithms and data structures in JavaScript

 ## Installation